How to Become a Speech Therapist

 How to Gain Work Experience as a Speech Therapist?

 Your local Speech and Language Therapy department can be a great option where you can look for work.
 There are a substantial number of private speech therapists in the UK and they may be willing to offer work experience.
 Working for a private practice during your university holidays can be a great way to gain additional experience.

 Students who study a postgraduate course in speech therapy come into contact with speech therapy through volunteer work which can be an excellent way to gain work experience.
-Volunteering is also possible through working with children and adults with a learning disability, the elderly or disabled people, particularly those recovering from a stroke or head injury.
+Volunteering is also possible through working with children and adults with a learning disability, older people or disabled people, particularly those recovering from a stroke or head injury.

 You can also try to gain experience by working as a speech therapy assistant/support worker or bilingual co-worker under the guidance of a qualified speech therapist.

 While speech therapists are not considered as doctors, they are highly educated and specialised healthcare professionals.
-Speech therapists often work closely with doctors, nurses, and other specialists and professionals.
-They perform necessary tests and evaluations to identify areas of concern, establish a diagnosis and then work collaboratively with other therapists and medical professionals to come up with customised treatment plans for each of their patients.
+Hence, they often work closely with doctors, nurses, and other specialists and professionals.
+They perform necessary tests and evaluations to identify areas of concern, establish a diagnosis, and then work collaboratively with other therapists and medical professionals to devise customised treatment plans for each patient.

 There is no difference between a speech therapist and a speech pathologist; they are the same profession.
-The term ‘speech-language pathologist’ is the preferred term these days.
-The meaning of the word ‘pathologist’ is to find the cause and effect of something.
-The job of a speech-language pathologist is to find the cause of a certain communication problem and work with their patient to improve and strengthen language and communication skills.
+Further, the term ‘speech-language pathologist’ is the preferred term.
+The meaning of the word ‘pathologist’ here is to find the cause and effect of something.
+Subsequently, the job of a speech-language pathologist is to find the cause of a certain communication problem and work with their patient to improve and strengthen language and communication skills.